Mariah Carey’s 50-Pound Weight Loss Has Nick Cannon Desperate To Win Her Back, ‘Hollywood Life’ Reports

 — SVM (@svm_sarah) May 18, 2018

 There could be a good chance that Nick Cannon and Mariah Carey get back together, Hollywood Life noted.
-The two have maintained a very civil relationship as they co-parent their 6-year-old twins, including many outings together as a family.
+The two have maintained a very civil relationship as they co-parent their 6-year-old twins, and they go on outings together as a family.